MorimaruKida/MorimaruKida.github.io/index.md

 cover-img: /assets/img/DSCF8546.jpg
 ---
 ***
+_27 April 2026_
+## New publication
+The seventh paper from my group is out!
+"**Couples in the deep: Dissolved organic matter–microbial linkages in the oxygenated hypolimnion of a deep freshwater lake**" published in [*Limnology and Oceanography*](https://aslopubs.onlinelibrary.wiley.com/doi/full/10.1002/lno.70374).
+This is the first paper of our DOM diversity project and is the first that investigated annual DOM-microbe interactions in the hypolimnion of a deep freshwater lake.

+***
 _4 April 2026_
 ## New publication
 The sixth paper from my group is out!
 It's open-access.